 Please note that we can only provide letters if:

-Please consider this before making an appointment to discuss medical evidence or mitigation.
+Please consider this before completing and submitting a request for certification form (as above).
 The University’s Mitigating Circumstances Policy is available from the University’s website www.hw.ac.uk.

 Retrospective certificates will not be issued.